awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets_turn-on-for-db.md

 # Automatically rotate an Amazon RDS, Amazon DocumentDB, or Amazon Redshift secret<a name="rotate-secrets_turn-on-for-db"></a>

 Secrets Manager provides complete rotation templates for Amazon RDS, Amazon DocumentDB, and Amazon Redshift secrets\.
-For other types of secrets, see [Automatically rotate another type of secret](rotate-secrets_turn-on-for-other.md)\.
+For other types of secrets, see [Automatically rotate a secret](rotate-secrets_turn-on-for-other.md)\.

 Rotation functions for Amazon RDS \(except Oracle\) and Amazon DocumentDB automatically use Secure Socket Layer \(SSL\) or Transport Layer Security \(TLS\) to connect to your database, if it is available\.
 Otherwise they use an unencrypted connection\.